-One of the major reasons why the Medical College Admission Test (MCAT) was revised was because the Association of American Medical Colleges (AAMC) felt that memorizing basic science concepts was not enough to prepare pre-medical students for “modern medicine.”
+One of the major reasons the Medical College Admission Test (MCAT) was revised was because the Association of American Medical Colleges (AAMC) felt that memorizing basic science concepts was not enough to prepare pre-medical students for “modern medicine.”
 This led to the creation of the Psychological, Social, and Biological Foundations of Behavior, the new section of the MCAT.
 Students have many questions about this section, especially on how to study for the MCAT psychology and sociology topics to excel on this part of the exam.
-In short, you will want to review and memorize the necessary content, familiarize yourself with scientific research, and do practice questions.
+In short, you will want to review and memorize the necessary content, familiarize yourself with scientific research, and do practice questions, either through Magoosh – we now have over 700 practice questions! – or other resources.

-A considerable number of the questions in the new section of the exam will require you to recall memorized content.
-The good news is that the MCAT only covers first-semester psychology and sociology.
-The most direct way to learn this content is to take introductory psychology and sociology courses while you are still a student or at a local community college if you have graduated.
-While it is not a formal requirement for medical school admissions, some medical schools have begun requiring applicants to take these classes and more schools will likely follow suit in the next few years.
+Some medical schools have begun requiring applicants to take one semester of introductory psychology, and a few schools require sociology as well as psychology.
+In the next few years, more schools will probably follow suit.
 However, if you do not plan on taking these introductory courses and will not be applying to any schools with this requirement, you can certainly self-study this material.
 The AAMC has created a very helpful roadmap to the MCAT content in psychology and sociology textbooks.
 This document includes a list of textbooks that students can obtain for their MCAT psychology and sociology studies.
 As textbooks vary, the roadmap lists exactly which chapters and pages that students need to read in each book.
 Some of the books on the list are free and accessible online so you can start your studying today!
 Magoosh also offers MCAT prep to help you prepare for psychology and sociology.

 On top of memorizing psychology and sociology terms, you will also need to read and answer questions associated with passages.
 The majority of these passages will be on science experiments.
 You will need to be able to understand experimental design, read graphs and figures of experimental data, and interpret experimental results.
 Getting involved in a research lab is a great way to strengthen your ability to answer questions on these experiment-based passages.
 Alternatively, you can start a journal club with your friends.
 Every week, you will all read a scientific article from a peer-reviewed journal and then meet to discuss your thoughts.